Roger Moore has died in Switzerland

 Deemed “too handsome” to play in the original Bond movie, a role which went to Sean Connery instead, Moore had to wait until 1973’s “Live and Let Die” to take over the mantle.
 He held it until “A View to a Kill”, his last Bond film in 1985.

+He became an ambassador for UNICEF in 1991, a role he retained until his death.
 Married four times, Moore had three children with his third wife, the Italian Luisa Mattioli.
 He is survived by his fourth wife, Scandinavian socialite Kristina "Kiki" Tholstrup, whom he married in 2002.

 “We know our own love and admiration will be magnified many times over, across the world, by people who knew him for his films, his television shows and his passionate work for UNICEF, which he considered to be his greatest achievement,” Moore's family expressed on Tuesday.